pombredanne/bocadillo/docs/guides/ingredients/modularity.md

 ## Example: reusable aiohttp session

-As a more elaborate example, let's build a ingredient `aiohttp` client session and use that in another ingredient that needs to perform an HTTP call:
+As a more elaborate example, let's build an ingredient `aiohttp` client session and use that in another ingredient that needs to perform an HTTP call:

 ```python
 import aiohttp